Human foods causing toxic reactions:

 Salt and Salty Snack Foods Large amounts of salt can produce excessive thirst and urination, or even sodium ion poisoning in pets.
 Signs that your pet may have eaten too many salty foods include vomiting, diarrhea, depression, tremors, elevated body temperature, seizures and even death.
 As such, we encourage you to avoid feeding salt-heavy snacks like potato chips, pretzels, and salted popcorn to your pets.
 Other sources of salt include homemade playdough or salt dough, rock salt (for de-icers), paint balls, table salt, sea water, and enema solutions (containing sodium phosphate).

-Xylitol Xylitol is used as a sweetener in many products, including gum, candy, baked goods and toothpaste.
-It can cause insulin release in most species, which can lead to liver failure.
+Xylitol Xylitol (also known as birch sugar) is used as a sweetener in many products, including gum, candy, baked goods, toothpaste, mouthwash, lite ice creams, protein shakes, peanut butter, and condiments to name a few.
+Xylitol is not always precisely named, especially in sugar-free candies, or products labeled "non-fat".
+It can cause a large insulin release in canines, which can lead to liver failure.
 The increase in insulin leads to hypoglycemia (lowered sugar levels).
 Initial signs of toxicosis include vomiting, lethargy and loss of coordination.
 Signs can progress to seizures.
 Elevated liver enzymes and liver failure can be seen within a few days.